- How do I get a TA or GRA position?

 - I missed a registration deadline—what do I do?

-Check you Registration Information Sheet for your next online registration access period.
+Check your Registration Information Sheet for your next online registration access period.
 If you have missed the last access period, you must file a Late Registration Form to register.
 Paper forms are also available in SZB 436.
-This form must be signed by your instructors, the graduate adviser and the graduate Dean (in MAI 101) and turned in to the Registrar’s office (MAI 1).
+This form must be signed by your instructors, the graduate adviser, and the graduate Dean (in MAI 101) and turned in to the Registrar’s office (MAI 1).
 Then you must confirm registration and pay any fees due.
 Contact Ann Ford for further questions about this process.

 - The new semester has just started.
 I checked my registration record, and all of my classes have disappeared.
 Registration is closed and I have no classes.
 What happened and what do I do?